 Director for Global Programs

-Prior to her U.S. government career, Ms. Lupo was a Senior Associate at Development Finance International, Inc., which is a consulting firm specializing in structured trade finance and emerging markets.
+Prior to her U.S. government career, Ms. Lupo was a Senior Associate at Development Finance International, Inc., a consulting firm specializing in structured trade finance and emerging markets.
 Ms. Lupo holds a Master of Arts degree in International Affairs from The American University in Washington, DC, and a Bachelor of Arts degree from Wake Forest University in Winston-Salem, NC.